J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

 \subsubsection{Measurement of the metallicity offset}

-The ZSL estimated in the previous section can be used to compute the calibration offset due to metallicity in each J-PLUS DR2 pointing, named $\Delta u_{\rm FeH}$.
-The star-by-star expected colour is estimated from the ZSL and subtracted to the observed colour,
+The ZSL estimated in the previous section was used to compute the calibration offset due to metallicity in each J-PLUS DR2 pointing, named $\Delta u_{\rm FeH}$.
+The expected color for each MS calibration star with LAMOST information is estimated from the ZSL and subtracted to the observed color:

 The distribution of these differences in each pointing was fitted to a Gaussian with median $-\Delta u_{\rm FeH}$, the targeted metallicity offset for the pointing.
-We assumed that the measured offset is due to the different metallicity, i.e. stellar locus location, of the stars in the pointing with respect to the J-PLUS ISL.
-In this process only ZSL bins with more than ten sources and pointings with more than 50 LAMOST stars with $\delta u_{\rm FeH}$ computed were kept.
+We assumed that the measured offset is due to the different metallicity, this is, the stellar locus location, of the stars in the pointing with respect to the J-PLUS ISL.
+In this process, only ZSL bins of more than ten sources and pointings with more than 50 LAMOST stars with $\delta u_{\rm FeH}$ computed were kept.

 We illustrate the process using the J-PLUS pointing $p_{\rm id} = 00066$.
-The dispersion when no metallicity information is included is $\sigma = 0.09$ mag and a clear dependence with [Fe/H] is present ({\it top panel} in Fig.~\ref{fig:deltafeh}).
+The dispersion when no metallicity information is included is $\sigma = 0.09$ mag, and a clear dependence with [Fe/H] is present ({\it top panel} in Fig.~\ref{fig:deltafeh}).
 After accounting for metallicity effects with the ZSL, the dispersion reduces to $\sigma = 0.04$ and the [Fe/H] gradient has disappeared ({\it bottom panel} in Fig.~\ref{fig:deltafeh}).
-The median of the measured $\delta u_{\rm FeH}$ is $0.038$ mag, and the estimated metallicity offset is then $\Delta u_{\rm FeH} = -0.038$ mag.
+The median of the measured $\delta u_{\rm FeH}$ is $0.038$ mag, and the estimated metallicity offset is therefore $\Delta u_{\rm FeH} = -0.038$ mag.

-After applying the above procedure to all J-PLUS pointings, we obtained a valid $\Delta u_{\rm FeH}$ for 746 of them, 69\% of the total targets.
-We study the trends in the derived offsets in the next section, and also detailed how we assigned a value to those orphan pointings without a measurement of the metallicity offset.
+After applying the above procedure to the $1\,088$ J-PLUS DR2 pointings, we obtained a valid $\Delta u_{\rm FeH}$ for 746 (69\%) of them.
+In the next section, we study the trends on the derived offsets and detail the treatment of those pointings without a metallicity offset measurement.